College of Law

 The Center for Law and Biomedical Sciences presents

-The 8th Annual Law and Biomedicine Colloquium
+The 2024 Law & Biomedicine Colloquium

 The Law and Biomedicine Colloquium brings together scholars, practitioners in our community, law students, and law faculty for seminar-style discussion of complex and controversial topics in the field.
 We are excited to be welcoming distinguished scholars from other law schools, as well as leaders in legal practice in law and the biosciences.
 Registered students at the College of Law will receive one hour of credit for participating in the colloquium; other interested participants are welcome to join us.
 There will be time for questions and answers and casual conversation.
 Visit the Center’s web page to learn more about the Center for Law and Biomedical Sciences.

 1 hour CLE (pending).
 Free and open to the public.
-For questions about this event, contact Cynthia or visit sjquinney.utah.edu/labs/.

 Join on Zoom